AnishGG/Bomberman/README.md

 ### Usage:
 * This game requires python3 or greater, and all the modules are given in requirements.txt
-* These modules are to be installed be following command:
+* Fully tested in "konsole"(open source terminal-emulator)

 * pip install -r requirements.txt
-* Fully tested in "konsole"(open source terminal-emulator)
+    * For installing pip: sudo apt-get install python-pip
 * To install konsole ->  sudo apt-get install konsole

 The game would start in terminal(konsole) by executing the following command: